SenseTecnic/wotkit-docs/source/api_sensor_data_query.rst

 Querying Sensor Data
 ====================

 WoTKit provides flexibility in how you want to query your data.
-In the following section, we will walk through the different ways of building a query to get sensor data out of wotkit.
+In the following section, we walk through the different ways of building a query to get sensor data out of wotkit.
 The queries are constructed using query parameters which you append to a URL endpoint.